 Wallhanging - ODO NNYEW FIE KWAN

-Odo Nnyew Fie Kwan is a textile altar grounded in West African philosophy and African diasporic memory.
+Odo Nnyew Fie Kwan is a quilted textile wallhanging grounded in West African philosophy and African diasporic memory.
 Its title, drawn from an Akan proverb, affirms that love always finds its way back home.
-Composed of layered African wax prints, kente-inspired borders, and tactile embellishments, the piece honors quilting and textile assembly as a sacred language.
+Composed of African wax prints, kente-inspired borders, and tactile embellishments, the piece honors quilting and textile assembly as an important language.
 Historically, cloth has functioned as archive, map, and testimony for people of African descent, holding memory when written records were denied or erased.

-The deep red and black palette grounds the piece in themes of blood memory, and sacred power.
-Red signifies life force, sacrifice, and ancestral struggle; black holds depth, mystery.
+The deep red and black colors used on the symbol itself grounds the piece in themes of blood memory, and undeniable strength.
+Red signifies life force, sacrifice, and struggle; black holds depth, mystery.
 Together they form a visual language of endurance and reverence.

-It invites viewers to slow down, to read cloth as text, and to recognize the sacred labor embedded in every stitch.
-It reminds us that despite rupture, displacement, and loss, love carries memory, and memory knows the way home.
-Ready to hang 33"long X 30"wide
+The piece invites viewers to slow down, to read cloth as text, and to be reminded that despite rupture, displacement, and loss, love carries memory, and memory knows the way home.